What a Fellowship can offer

 There are many fellowship opportunities available for all stages of an academic career.
 Examples of the most popular are shown below:

-EPSRC – Postdoctoral Fellowships: EPSRC expect that fellows have gained their PhD by the start date of the fellowship but consideration will be given to applicants who have taken a non-standard career path after their primary degree.
+EPSRC – Postdoctoral Fellowships: EPSRC only allows these in a few thematic areas.
+They expect that fellows have gained their PhD by the start date of the fellowship but consideration will be given to applicants who have taken a non-standard career path after their primary degree.
 Applicants can apply for up to three years for Postdoctoral stage award.
 Funding of up to 100% of salary, included is travel and subsistence, visiting researchers, small equipment items, consumables, access to facilities, and public communication training.

 Early Career Fellowships

-EPSRC – Early Career Fellowships: Applicants can apply for up to 5 years of support for Early Career awards.
+EPSRC – Early Career Fellowships: EPSRC only allows these in a few thematic areas.
+Applicants can apply for up to 5 years of support for Early Career awards.
 Applicants can apply for up to five years for Early Career stage award.
 Funding of up to 100% of salary, included is travel and subsistence, staff, visiting researchers, equipment, consumables, access to facilities, and public communication training.

 Leverhulme Trust – Early Career Fellowships: Offering fifty per cent match-funding for the salary costs of three-year academic research position, the scheme enables early career researchers to undertake a significant piece of publishable work.
 Applicants must have a track record of research, but should not have held an established academic appointment in the UK.
 Early Career Fellowships aim to provide career development opportunities for those who are at a relatively early stage of their academic careers, but who have a proven record of research.
 The expectation is that Fellows should undertake a significant piece of publishable work during their tenure, and that the Fellowships should lead to a more permanent academic position.

-Medical Research Council – Transition to Independence – Clinician Scientist Fellowship: Clinicians who have gained a PhD/DPhil/MD who are looking to transition to independence.
+Medical Research Council – Clinician Scientist Fellowship: The CSF aims to support individuals transitioning to independence and is open to hospital doctors, dentists, general practitioners, nurses, midwives and members of the allied health professions.
+Veterinarians may apply where they have equivalent qualifications and providing their project is of relevance to human health.
 The CSF provides four years’ support.
 The CSF provides full personal salary costs, together with support for research staff, consumables expenses, travel costs and capital equipment appropriate for the research project.

 NERC – Independent Research Fellowships: NERC IRFs are early career fellowships and provide support for five years, giving successful fellows time to develop their research, start to build a research group and become internationally recognised.
 Up to two years can be spent at a collaborative institution in the UK or overseas.
 There are no funding limits, but the fellowship applicant can be the only named researcher on the proposal and no equipment (costing more than £10,000 including VAT) can be requested.